-To help you understand the possible reasons that publishers may have their accounts suspended for invalid activity, we’ve outlined the most common reasons below.
+To help you understand the possible reasons that publishers may have their accounts suspended for invalid traffic, we’ve outlined the most common reasons below.
 Note that this is not a complete list, but the top causes.

 Publishers must not click on the ads on their site or YouTube channel, and must not artificially inflate the impressions or clicks that the ads receive, either through automated or manual means.
 Additionally, YouTube publishers should skip ads when viewing their own videos to avoid artificially inflating advertiser costs.

 If you'd like more information about one of the advertisers appearing on your site, please type the URL of the ad directly into your browser's address bar.